Your web browser is outdated and may be insecure

 Under the Management of Health and Safety at Work Regulations, employers must:

-• assess the risks of working in high temperatures to nursing staff
+• assess the risks of working in high temperatures to nursing staff, and

 • put suitable controls in place to protect them from adverse effects.

-As heat is a hazard, workplace temperature should be factored into activity/ area risk assessments for nursing staff, including those working in the community.
-In addition, heat/ increased temperatures should be considered in individual risk assessments for nursing staff with health conditions which may be exacerbated by heat.
+As heat is a hazard, workplace temperature should be factored into activity/area risk assessments for nursing staff, including those working in the community.
+In addition, heat/increased temperatures should be considered in individual risk assessments for nursing staff with health conditions that may be exacerbated by heat.
 Heat should also be considered in pregnancy risk assessments.

 Employers should consult with nursing staff and trade union representatives on the proposed measures to manage workplace temperatures.